Antimicrobial resistance: Livestock

 The antimicrobial resistance crisis also extends to the food industry, specifically with food producing animals.
-With an ever-increasing human population, there is a constant pressure to intensify productivity in many agricultural sectors, including the production of meat as a source of protein.
-Antibiotics are fed to livestock to act as growth supplements, and a preventative measure to decrease the likelihood of infections.
+With an ever-increasing human population, there is constant pressure to intensify productivity in many agricultural sectors, including the production of meat as a source of protein.
+Antibiotics are fed to livestock to act as growth supplements, and a preventive measure to decrease the likelihood of infections.

+Farmers typically use antibiotics in animal feed to improve growth rates and prevent infections.
+However, this is illogical as antibiotics are used to treat infections and not prevent infections.
+80% of antibiotic use in the U.S. is for agricultural purposes and about 70% of these are medically important.
+Overusing antibiotics gives the bacteria time to adapt leaving higher doses or even stronger antibiotics needed to combat the infection.
+Though antibiotics for growth promotion were banned throughout the EU in 2006, 40 countries worldwide still use antibiotics to promote growth.

-This results in the transfer of resistant bacterial strains into the food that humans eat, causing potentially fatal transfer of disease.
-While this practice does result in better yields and meat products, it is a major issue in terms of preventing antimicrobial resistance.
+This can result in the transfer of resistant bacterial strains into the food that humans eat, causing potentially fatal transfer of disease.
+While the practice of using antibiotics as growth promoters does result in better yields and meat products, it is a major issue and needs to be decreased in order to prevent antimicrobial resistance.
 Though the evidence linking antimicrobial usage in livestock to antimicrobial resistance is limited, the World Health Organization Advisory Group on Integrated Surveillance of Antimicrobial Resistance strongly recommended the reduction of use of medically important antimicrobials in livestock.
-Additionally, the Advisory Group stated that such antimicrobials should be expressly prohibited for both growth promotion and disease prevention.
+Additionally, the Advisory Group stated that such antimicrobials should be expressly prohibited for both growth promotion and disease prevention in food producing animals.

 By mapping antimicrobial consumption in livestock globally, it was predicted that in 228 countries there would be a total 67% increase in consumption of antibiotics by livestock by 2030.
 In some countries such as Brazil, Russia, India, China, and South Africa it is predicted that a 99% increase will occur.
 Several countries have restricted the use of antibiotics in livestock, including Canada, China, Japan, and the US.
 These restrictions are sometimes associated with a reduction of the prevalence of antimicrobial resistance in humans.

+In the United States the Veterinary Feed Directive went into practice in 2017 dictating that All medically important antibiotics to be used in feed or water for food animal species require a veterinary feed directive (VFD) or a prescription.